 - 2.5.1.
 The organizers of the world championships must provide all necessary details to the World Skate General Affair Dept. for approval respecting the timeline included in the bidding application. - 2.5.2.
-The organizer must be advised the details of the world championships as approved by World Skate and Inline Freestyle Technical Commission. - 2.5.3.
-The World Skate and Inline Freestyle Technical Commission inform all participating National Federations of the schedule of events and competition details, through bulletin minimum 6 months prior to date of commencement of the championships.
+The organizer must be advised the details of the world championships as approved by World Skate and Inline Freestyle Technical Commission.

+2.5.3.
+The World Skate informs all participating National Federations of the schedule of events and competition details, through bulletin.